-The CME Group Fred Arditti Innovation Award CME Group Center for Innovation’s signature program, annually honors an individual or group of individuals whose innovative ideas, products or services have created significant change to markets, commerce or trade.
+The CME Group Melamed-Arditti Innovation Award is the signature program of the CME Group Center for Innovation.
+The award honors an individual or group of individuals whose innovative ideas, products or services have created significant change to markets commerce or trade.
 The award strives to celebrate innovation in action — not only the creative idea, but also the impact that practical application of the idea has made on improving the economic well-being of individuals, an industry or a nation.

 CME Group named this award to honor Leo Melamed for his revolutionary achievements in introducing financial futures instruments to futures markets in 1972, and Fred Arditti, whose achievements in the 1980s developing CME's eurodollar interest rate and weather futures significantly advanced the management of risk in the futures industry.
 These innovations were instrumental in helping CME Group become the world's leading and most diverse derivatives marketplace.